“Kenosis”

 Levels for Stage 8:

-Deeply entrenched in many aspects of our faith.
+Deeply entrenched in many aspects of faith.
 Also becoming increasingly aware of their own prejudice and bias.

 Baseline: Able to engage with other religions/worldviews.
 Actively working to fill holes in their understanding of God and Christian faith.

 Prayer is becoming less an act of petition and more an act of submission.
-For example, the primary emphasis for the believer is praying less for God to join them and instead using prayer to find/join God at work in the world.
+For example, the primary emphasis for the believer is praying less for God to help them and instead using prayer to find/join God at work in the world.

 Frequency: Several times a day